 There are also recommendations to prevent getting the flu.
 Following these simple measures may prevent your baby from getting sick and can keep them healthy during this season.
 Some of the advice is:

 - Wash your baby’s hands frequently: The flu virus can travel in our hands, so if you wash them you reduce the chances of infection.
 You should wash the hands for at least 20 seconds with water and soap.
 Also, you should wash your hands when you interact with your baby.

 - Avoid contact with sick people: Keep your little one away from people that have flu symptoms, because it spreads easily.

-- Clean what’s around your baby: Try to clean frequently the things and surfaces your baby uses, such as toys, tables, or any object that he touches.
+- Clean what’s around your baby: Try to clean frequently the things and surfaces your baby uses, such as toys, tables, or any object that they touch.

-- Keep your baby warm: During the cold seasons, make sure to dress your son in enough clothes to keep him warm and comfortable in the cold.
+- Keep your baby warm: During the cold seasons, make sure to dress your child in enough clothes to keep them warm and comfortable in the cold.

-- Teach him how to sneeze and cough: This advice is for older children.
-Explain to your son that, when he needs to sneeze or cough, he should use a paper tissue or cover his mouth and nose with the inner part of his elbow.
-He shouldn’t cover his face with his hands, because if he touches other objects or people, the virus will spread.
+- Teach them how to sneeze and cough: This advice is for older children.
+Explain to your child that, when they need to sneeze or cough, they should use a paper tissue or cover their mouth and nose with the inner part of their elbow.
+They shouldn’t cover their face with their hands, because if they touch other objects or people, the virus will spread.

 It’s important to follow these recommendations to reduce the possibility of infection.
 However, remember that the flu is very contagious and that your little one will probably get sick.
-If this happens, make sure to be by his side and take care of him to reduce his discomfort.
-Remember that if you have any doubts or a symptom worries you, call your doctor so that they can check your baby and give him adequate treatment.
+If this happens, make sure to be by their side and take care of them to reduce their discomfort.
+Remember that if you have any doubts or a symptom worries you, you should call your doctor so they can check your baby and give them adequate treatment.